jtheisen/moldinium/readme.md

 ### Dynamic Type Creation

 Moldinium's type creator is called *the bakery*.
+I really like my design here.

 The bakery creates types using `System.Reflection.Emit` and does some non-trivial CIL weaving.